 Before his entrepreneurial career, Dave led the Business Strategy Practice in North America for PA Consulting Group, a 3000+ professional global consulting firm headquartered in London.
 In this and prior roles with PA, Dave worked with Global 100 companies in a range of strategy-related disciplines, including competitive strategy, new offering development, acquisition analysis, scenario-based planning, multi-stakeholder partnerships and planning process design.

-Past and present clients include: IBM, AT&T, LG Electronics, Microsoft, Lucent, FMC, Barclays Bank, Pacific Telesis, Ssangyong, Southwestern Bell, Ciba Corning, T-Mobile, AMP, Bellcore, Comcast Cellular, a cleantech venture fund, a major outcomes-driven foundation, the Delta Conservancy, and environmental NGOs Global Footprint Network and Carpe Diem West.
+Past and present clients include: IBM, AT&T, LG Electronics, Microsoft, Lucent, FMC, Barclays Bank, Pacific Telesis, Ssangyong, Southwestern Bell, Ciba Corning, T-Mobile, AMP, Bellcore, Comcast Cellular, a cleantech venture fund, a major outcomes-driven foundation, the Delta Conservancy, and environmental NGOs Global Footprint Network and Dogwood Alliance.

 Why I do this work